penguinland/bridge_practice/README.md

 needlessly complicated frills.
 If you don't like the web interface, you can make your own.

+## Code organization

+If you're interested in modifying any of the code, here's the rough layout:
+- All the interesting parts are in `src/`:
+  - Files directly in `src/` are the plumbing of how everything works together.
+    The most interesting file is likely `EDSL.hs`, which defines the embedded domain-specific language used to describe bridge hands.
+  - Files in `src/Bids/` define bids using the EDSL.
+  - Files in `src/Topics/` describe `Situations` to practice.
+Each of these files typically has a corresponding file in `src/Bids/` that goes with it, though some topics involve bids imported from multiple other files.
+- `make_pdf/` and `server/` contain the executables.
+If you create a new `Topic`, you'll want to add it to one (both?) of those.
+- `static/` contains frontend stuff for the webserver (HTML, JavaScript, maybe CSS eventually).
+- `bridge.tex` needs to be in the same directory as the `.tex` files created by `make_pdf`, or else they won't generate PDFs properly.

 ## Bugfixes

 If something has gone wrong but you figure out what it was, please send a pull